Lars Hörmander: Later years

 Hörmander mostly remained at Lund University as a professor after 1968 but made several visits to the United States during the two next decades.
 He visited the Courant Institute in 1970, and also the Institute for Advanced Study in 1971 and during the academic year, 1977–1978 when a special year in microlocal analysis was held.
 He also visited Stanford in 1971, 1977, and 1982, and the University of California, San Diego in winter 1990.
 Hörmander was briefly director of the Mittag-Leffler Institute in Stockholm between 1984 and 1986 but only accepted a two-year appointment as he "suspected that the administrative duties would not agree well" with him, and found that "the hunch was right".
 He also served as vice president of the International Mathematical Union between 1987 and 1990.
 Hörmander retired emeritus in Lund in January 1996.
 In 2006 he was honored with the Steele Prize for Mathematical Exposition from the American Mathematical Society.

 He was made a member of the Royal Swedish Academy of Sciences in 1968.
 In 1970 he gave a plenary address (Linear Differential Operators) at the ICM in Nice.

 He received the 1988 Wolf Prize "for fundamental work in modern analysis, in particular, the application of pseudo differential and Fourier integral operators to linear partial differential equations".

 In 2012 he was selected as a fellow of the American Mathematical Society, but died on 25 November 2012, before the list of fellows was released.

 Important publications

 His book Linear Partial Differential Operators, which largely was the cause for his Fields Medal, has been described as "the first major account of this theory".
 It was published by Springer-Verlag in 1963 as part of the Grundlehren series.
+In the U.S., this book is now in the public domain and reprints are available under ISBN 978-1014977045.